 1. Getting a Barcode

-Getting a barcode is a reasonably straightforward process.
-It generally involves simply purchasing a barcode online and incorporate the barcode images into your product packaging.
+Getting a barcode is a straightforward process.
+It generally involves simply purchasing a barcode online and then incorporating the barcode images into your product packaging.
+Graphic designers or your printer can easily add the barcode image to your packaging design.

 The first step is to decide which kind of barcode you need.
 Most retail products use EAN-13 barcodes.
 These are used on all retail products except for books and magazines and are used in all countries except for the USA, where UPC-A Barcodes are more common.